-If the warning sirens are sounded or a tornado is sighted approaching campus:
+If the warning sirens are sounded or a tornado is sighted:

 Proceed immediately to the interior hallway on the lowest floor or basement, unless there are boilers or electrical switch-gear areas housed in the basement.

-If time does not permit, get into the safest area of your classroom or office (the inside wall away from the doors and windows.)
+If time does not permit, get into the safest area of classroom, office, or residence (the inside wall away from the doors and windows).